isomerpages/mol-services/_government-services/04-sell-hdb/00a-overview(accordion) copy.md

       If you are selling your old home before buying the new one, work out your moving plans and decide if you need [temporary extension of stay](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay){:target="_blank"}.

 sales-finances:
-  - title: How to calculate your (actual) sales proceeds
+  - title: Calculate your (actual) sales proceeds
     content: |
       Your sales proceeds should be first used to: